-1Now it came to pass in the 14th year of king Hezekiah that Sennacherib king of Assyria attacked all of the fortified cities of Judah, and captured them.
+1Now in the fourteenth year of king Hezekiah, Sennacherib king of Assyria came up against all of the fortified cities of Judah and captured them.

-3Then Eliakim the son of Hilkiah, who was over the household, and Shebna the scribe, and Joah the son of Asaph, the recorder, came out to him.
+3Then Eliakim the son of Hilkiah, who was Over the House, and Shebna the scribe, and Joah the son of Asaph, the recorder, went out to him.

-5I say that your counsel and strength for the war are only empty words.
+5I say that your counsel and strength for war are only words from the lips?
 Now in whom do you trust, that you have rebelled against me?

-6Now, behold, you trust in that broken reed of a staff, on Egypt, on which, if any man leans on it, it will go into his hand and pierce it.
+6Behold, you trust in that broken reed of a staff, on Egypt, on which if any man leans on it, it will go into his hand and pierce it.
 Such is Pharaoh king of Egypt to all who trust in him.

-7But if you say to me, ‘We trust in Yahweh our god,’ is not he the one whose high places and whose altars Hezekiah has taken away and has said to Judah and to Jerusalem, “You must worship before this altar?’
+7But if you say to me, ‘We trust in Yahweh our god,’ isn’t he the one whose shrines and whose altars Hezekiah has taken away and has said to Judah and to Jerusalem, “You must worship before this altar?’

 8“‘Come now, make a wager with my lord the king of Assyria.
 I will give you 2,000 horses if you are able on your part to set riders on them.